foeiieof/foeiieof/README.md

-# 💫 About Me:
+#  ⚡About Me:
-⚡ Fun fact
+ Fun fact
 Full-stack developer with experience in Next.js, React, Laravel, and Express.js for building user-friendly applications.
 Strong backend expertise in C#, PostgreSQL, MongoDB, Kafka, and payment integrations (Omise, 2C2P, Stripe).
 Skilled in AWS, Docker, and DevOps practices, with a focus on scalable, reliable systems.